Pay Stubs: A Detailed Guide

 Abide by laws and regulations

-In the United States, federal law doesn’t require employers to generate and distribute pay stubs, but many states require some type of pay statement.
-Federal law does require employers to track hours worked by employees through the Fair Labor Standards Act (FLSA), though.
-Paycheck stubs can help track this information and maintain compliance with state laws.
+- United States.
+Federal law doesn’t require employers to issue pay stubs, but most states mandate some form of pay statement.
+However, under the Fair Labor Standards Act (FLSA), employers must track employee hours.
+Pay stubs help maintain compliance with these record-keeping rules.

 Ensure accurate payment